 Fishery working groups, meetings with stakeholders and the Sustainable Fisheries Expert Panel have played an important role in identifying objectives, timeframes, indicators and reference points that form the basis of each harvest strategy.

-Submissions close 5pm, 31 January 2020.
+Consultation on the draft harvest strategies for the reef line and spanner cab fisheries has now closed.
 Fisheries Queensland will consider all feedback received before finalising these harvest strategies.

 Draft harvest strategies

-Reef line – CONSULTATION OPEN
+Reef line – CONSULTATION CLOSED

-Spanner crab – CONSULTATION OPEN
+Spanner crab – CONSULTATION CLOSED

 How harvest strategies work

 Harvest strategies provide clarity about the overall fishery objectives, fishery performance indicators, triggers for management action and appropriate management responses/decision rules.